brwno/spark/readme.md

-## Directory for content about Spark AR.
+## Directory for contents about Spark AR.

 ## spark-ar-snippets